graikos/plairo/README.md

 # Plairo

 Simplified implementation of the Bitcoin blockchain.
+(Work in progress)